tome2/tome2/README.md

 Version requirements may vary somewhat, but usually you should be aiming for having at least a **recent** version of the above libraries.

-## Using the CMake build system

-There are basically two options for ToME runs once built and the step used to configure the build needs to incorporate the choice.

-### **Option 1:** Run ToME from the build directory
+### Option 1: Running In-Place

-**This is currently the recommended option**, but it means that you cannot "install" ToME as such, you just run it from the build directory.
+**This is currently the recommended option**, but it means that you don't 'install' ToME as such, you just run it from the build directory.

 To configure for your system, run